 Areas, including Minnesota South, have regularly scheduled Assemblies (April and October for Minnesota South) attended by Group Representatives (GRs) from groups in the area as well as any Al‑Anon or Alateen members who wish to attend.

 The primary source of information on Minnesota South Area is its web site www.minnesotasouth-al-anon.org.
-You can find information there on meetings across the Area, as well as a calendar of upcoming events, detailed information on featured events, and other information.
+You can find information there on a variety of Al‑Anon/Alateen topics, including a schedule of meetings across the Area and a calendar of upcoming events.

 Every attempt is made to synchronize the meeting listings on this web site with the information on the Area web site.
 If you find any discrepancies, please let us know.